 A bit wary of making everything yourself by hand?
 Etsy remains an amazing source that showcases creativity and adds a personal touch.
 But just like with the bookshelf, we were unwilling to buy hand-crafted pictures to decorate the nursery.
 They were far too expensive.

-Here’s another option – digital downloads.
+Here’s another option – printable wall art.

 As with the bookshelf, doing it yourself gives you more customization options.
 You can pick the frames, type of paper, and print out multiple copies if you want to use duplicates.